reduxjs/reselect/README.md

 export default getVisibleTodosCreator
 ```

-If `mapStateToProps` returns a function, React Redux will assume that it should be used to create a new `mapStateToProps` function each time an instance of the component is created.
+We can use `getVisibleTodosCreator` to create an individual copy of the `getVisibleTodos` selector for each instance of the `VisibleTodosList` component.
+The `mapStateToProps` argument of `connect` has a feature that can help with this.
+If `mapStateToProps` returns a function instead of an object, React Redux treats it as a factory function that produces a new `mapStateToProps` function to be used instead.

 In the example below `mapStateToPropsFactory` returns a new `mapStateToProps` function with its own copy of the `getVisibleTodos` selector.
-Passing `mapStateToPropsFactory` to `connect` results in each instance of `VisibleTodosList` getting its own `mapStateToProps` function, which in turn contains its own copy of the `getVisibleTodos` selector.
+Passing `mapStateToPropsFactory` to `connect` results in each instance of `VisibleTodosList` creating its own `mapStateToProps` function, which in turn creates its own copy of the `getVisibleTodos` selector.
 Memoization will now work correctly regardless of the order that the `VisibleTodoList` components are rendered in.

 #### `containers/VisibleTodoList.js`